Who should apply?

 How do I apply?

-For street naming and numbering enquiries, and for help with your application, call 01642 728155
+For street naming and numbering enquiries, or for help with your application, call 01642 728155.

 Why is it important?

 We keep an official register of all properties within Middlesbrough in a database known as the Local Land and Property Gazetteer.
 We also keep an official list of all street names in the Local Street Gazetteer.
 The data in these two databases is fed once a month into a national hub.
 Utility companies and other statutory services apply to the hub for the information and they use it to maintain their own databases.